 - FWIS 100 Medicine and Society

-FWIS 100, Burke Nixon, Section 006: MWF 2:00-2:50
+FWIS 100, Elizabeth Cummins Munoz, Section 006: MWF 3:00-3:50

-FWIS 100, Vasudha Bharadwaj, Section 007: TTh 9:25-10:40, Section 008 TTh 10:50-12:05 Section 010: TTh 1:00-2:15
+FWIS 100, Vasudha Bharadwaj, Section 007 TTh 9:25-10:40, Section 008 TTh 10:50-12:05, Section 010 TTh 1:00-2:14

 English is the most widely spoken language in the world, and twice as many people use it as a second language as there are native speakers.
 It has been called a “world language,” a “global language,” and an “international language” and its widespread use is the result of a varied set of historical circumstances.
 Why is English used so extensively?
 What are the different forms of English?
 How does the use of English in a non-native setting affect how other languages are perceived?
 How do non-native / bilingual speakers of the language negotiate between multiple cultural and linguistic histories and traditions?
 In this course, students will discuss these questions as we examine the political and economic forces behind the spread of English.
 We will also discuss the meaning and implications of the “standardization” of English, and how it affects one’s perceptions of “non-standard” or localized forms of the language.
 Students will learn to consider how sociocultural, political, and economic factors have historically influenced decisions about education and language use.
-In doing so, we will collectively practice different forms of academic communication, including writing, discussion, and presentations, and students will hone skills fundamental to their success as critical thinkers, readers, and writers.
+In doing so, we will collectively practice different forms of academic communication, including reading, discussion, and writing, and students will continually hone the skills fundamental to their success as critical thinkers, readers, and writers.

-FWIS 100, Laura Richardson, Section 012 TTh 2:30 - 3:45 Section 013: TTh 4:00 - 5:15
+FWIS 100, Laura Richardson, Section 012: TTh 2:30 - 3:45, Section 013: TTh 4:00 - 5:15

 Our culture is fascinated with its own destruction.
 From zombies to nuclear war, ecological disasters, aliens, disease, and killer machines, Armageddon takes many forms.
 Structured around ways in which we have imagined the world ending, this course charts the cultural consciousness of apocalypse.
 What’s at stake in envisioning our annihilation?
 The reading selection changes each year, but in the past we have considered novels and films such as Emily St. John Mandel’s Station Eleven, the Wachowski sisters’ The Matrix, and Yeon Sang-Ho’s Train to Busan.
 As a writing intensive course, Post-Apocalyptic Literature and Film will teach you college-level critical writing and reading skills along with a healthy dose of doomsday phobia.